douglas-watson/justcoin-ticker/docs/design.rst

 Design
 ~~~~~~

-The application consists of two components: a *archivist*, which retrieves stock
+The application consists of two components: the *archivist*, which retrieves stock
 data at regular intervals and stores it to the database, and the *presenter*
 component, a simple webapp that serves a dashboard with stock data.